samboy/lunacy/README.md

   (the seed can not have ASCII NULLs in it).  `math.randomstrseed()` should generate the same sequence of numbers for a given seed, regardless of the architecture, floating point representation, or byte order used.
+* This code does not support runtime loading of dynamic libraries.
+* The luafilesystem suite is built in.
+Not everything works -- there may be issues with shortcuts / symbolic links in Windows -- but basic directory and file traversal work.